laravel/cashier-stripe/UPGRADE.md

 php artisan cashier:webhook --disabled --url "http://example.com/stripe/webhook"
 ```

-You may use the following upgrade checklist to properly enable to the new webhook:
+You may use the following upgrade checklist to properly enable the new webhook:

 1. If you have webhook signature verification enabled, disable it on production by temporarily removing the `STRIPE_WEBHOOK_SECRET` environment variable.
 2. Add any extra Stripe events your application requires to the new webhook in your Stripe dashboard.